Knowing the answer to the question ‘how long does it take to build a website?’ may be crucial for a project’s success.

 The time it takes to develop a website ranges from 150 to 500 hours.
 The amount of time spent on each stage corresponds to its set of objectives and complexity.
 Let's take a look at each step and calculate how long they might take in total:

 The initial stage is the project’s foundation for success.
 The designers and developers need to understand the client’s needs, goals, and target audience as early as possible.
-A project team can estimate the time rather precisely at this stage, provided that:
+A project team can estimate web development time rather precisely at this stage, provided that:

 - User Stories are assembled into a Prioritised Requirements List (PRL)

 - High-level wireframes that closely resemble the final design and its flow

 - MVP scope (its milestones and timelines) is defined

 Unfortunately, this is rarely the case.
 Usually, we have to start with research and reviews of the project requirements, technical specifications, and/or designs.
 The client may have to fill out briefs and answer questions relating to their vision and goals, critical design elements and preferences, the business’ value proposition, selling process, and so on.

 The details may be discussed during phone calls or video conferences.
 The team usually develops a site map to identify the overall content structure.
 Once the client has approved it, the team can decide on the necessary technologies and make wireframes.
 Two rounds of project specification reviews and wireframes of the main pages are typically required.

 Note that this phase is very intense in terms of communication: a lot of calls will be made to clarify details and decide on the next steps.
 Responsiveness and active participation of the product owner are crucial so the team can work seamlessly, having a clear product vision before its eyes.
 It will define the overall seamlessness of the project’s flow.